HyShai/lastpass-pythonista/README.md

 The advantage to using the encrypted blob is that you account are not saved to the `keychain`.
 Although the `keychain` is encrypted, there *may* be ways to access it from other apps.
 Please weigh the risks before using this.

 The advantage to using the `keychain` is that it is a bit faster and you are not prompted for the lastpass master credentials each time that the blob is opened.
+You should set [`keychain.set_master_password`][] for additional security.

+By default `lpfinder.py` will look for `.lastpass.blob` first and fallback to the `keychain`.
+If you want to use the `keychain`, run the import again and choose "Save to keychain" when prompted.
+If you want to switch to the blob run the import again and choose "Don't Save to keychain".

 See below for more.